-- Be available for all important dates (Download 2018 Orientation Leader Important Dates Here), including participation in spring training workshops, orientation team retreat, summer training, and work all applicable orientation sessions/new student programs while serving on a diverse student leadership team.
+- Be available for all important dates (Download 2019 Orientation Leader Important Dates [PDF]), including participation in spring training workshops, orientation team retreat, summer training, and work all applicable orientation sessions/new student programs while serving on a diverse student leadership team.

-- Understand, believe in and remain committed to the mission and goals of orientation & new student programs at Suffolk University.
+- Understand, believe in and remain committed to the mission and goals of Orientation, New Student & Family Programs at Suffolk University.

 - Remain flexible and engaged in assignments while demonstrating open and ongoing communication with staff and co-workers.